 This is why we consider "locally live" to be a desirable property rather than a restriction.

-Note that being "locally live" is not exactly equivalent to a strategy always proposing at least one outgoing transition.
-In our semantics, a process blocks if it tries to acquire a lock that it already owns, or to release a lock it does not own.
-But it becomes equivalent thanks to the following remark:
+Note that being "locally live" is not exactly equivalent to a strategy always proposing at least one transition.
+This is because with our definition, a process blocks if it tries to acquire a lock that it already owns, or to release a lock it does not own.
+But it becomes equivalent thanks to the following:

-\begin{remark} We can assume that each process keeps track in its state of which locks it owns.
-Note that this assumption does not compromise the complexity results when the number of locks a process can access is fixed.
-We will not use this assumption in Section~\ref{sec:nested}, where a process can access arbitrarily many locks (in a nested fashion). \end{remark}
+\begin{rem} We can assume w.l.o.g.~that \lss\ are ""lock-aware"": by this we mean that every process knows from its local state which locks it holds, and it never tries to acquire a lock that it already owns, or release a lock that it does not own.
+Note that enforcing lock-awareness does not compromise the complexity results when processes can access only a fixed number of locks.
+We will not use lock-awareness in Section~\ref{sec:nested}, where a process can access arbitrarily many locks (in nested fashion). \end{rem}